-It has been about five years since Pioneer has released an Elite blu-ray player going back to their reference quality BDP-09FD.
+It has been about five years since Pioneer has released an Elite Blu-ray player going back to its reference-quality BDP-09FD.

 There are now two new flagship models scheduled to be released this month (December) – the BDP-88FD (MSRP:$2000.00) and BDP-85FD (MSRP:$1000.00).
 Both models are considered to be universal players meaning they will playback most if not all video and audio formats including CD’s, SACD (Super-Audio CD) and DVD-Audio disc.

 For video playback, both players will give you outstanding image quality utilizing Pioneer’s new advanced video engine consisting of the Precise Pixel Driver and Pioneer’s new 4K Reference Converter.
 This enables these players to upscale all disc and network-based content to near Ultra HD 4K resolution (4K60p/4:4:4/24bit).
 Video is then output via dual HDMI 2.0 ports utilizing its full 18GBPS bandwidth.

 To help give you the best image quality available, both players incorporate Marvell’s award-winning QDEO video processing technology.

 Both units also provide 3D playback and are compatible with the new Dolby Atmos bitstreams and Dolby Atmos encoded disc when they become available.

 Video playback types include AVI, WMV, DivX, MP4, MKV, FLV and 3GP.
 Image file capability includes JPEG, PNG, MPO and GIF.

 This is where the design of these two players take a different path.
 Initially, both units feature ESS Sabre32 9018 Reference DACs, giving them the best in analog audio playback capability.
 The 85FP uses two of these high-quality DACs, while the 88FP employs four of these DACs in parallel to reduce noise.